New MacDonald's Farm

-New MacDonald's Farm is an Australian live action children's television program broadcast on the Nine Network from 12 April 2004 to 1 June 2007.
-This show and Australian hit Hi-5 used to swap the timeslot in order to film new seasons.
+New MacDonald's Farm is an Australian live-action children's television program that broadcast on the Nine Network from 12 April 2004 to 1 June 2007.
+This show and the Australian hit Hi-5 used to swap the timeslot in order to film new seasons.
 The series also aired on Playhouse Disney in Australia.
+The idea for the series was based on the book "A New Farm", written by Kathryn MacDonald.

 Premise

 The show revolves around a farm in the country owned by Milly and Max and occupied by six farm animals: Henry the Horse, Daisy the Cow, Dash the Duck, Percy the Pig, Shirley the Sheep, and Charlotte the Hen.
 The show is aimed at pre-schoolers, and is of a light-hearted nature.
 It includes short sequences related to the show's plot, and sequences of singing and dancing with Max, Milly and some other children (who are older than pre-school age).
 Max is a forgetful, funny and energetic farm worker, who often gets his foot stuck in a bucket.
 Milly, on the other hand, is an intelligent, helpful and caring farmhand, who often helps Max out of his sticky situations.
 Each episode is half an hour long.

 The name of the show suggests that it was inspired by the classic children's song Old McDonald Had a Farm.